My Own Contributions

 4. Square of the shells rule.

-The Square Of The Shells Rule is: With the mass and the electric charge of the electron taken as unity, and starting with the mass and the force of electric charge of a neutron's outer shell, the mass and the force of electric charge of the inner particle shells is equal to the square of that of the next shell out.
+The Square Of The Shells Rule is: With the mass and the electric charge of the electron taken as unity, the mass and the force of electric charge of the inner particle shells is equal to the square of that of the next shell out. software program

-I wrote a little graphics program to simulate an electromagnetic field trapped in a resonant circle.
-It must complete a circle in a multiple of its wave length to satisfy resonance.
+I wrote a neutron simulator program to simulate the structure.
+Each shell must complete a circle in a multiple of its wave length to satisfy resonance.
 I was interested to see how many wave lengths would complete one circle.
 The program showed me that the same electrical polarity of the field remained on the outside of the circle when one wave length completed the circle.

 5. How come the Quantum.
 Electromagnetic saturation.

 Planck's constant shows up in equations at exactly the place where you would expect to see amplitude.
 Amplitude is strangely absent from the equations.
 The positive and negative peaks of photons must exist at some amplitude.
 If that amplitude is a variable, it must be in equations that calculate photon action.
 Since amplitude is not there, peak amplitude must be a constant.